212628326/Torq-/content/Components/a-template-component-documentation.md

 draft = true
 githubLink = ""
 lightThumbnail = ""
-title = "A Template "
+title = "A Template for new Components"

 +++
 {{% card %}}